-Jennie Moushos - Ms. Moushos has spent the last 25 years of her career in the financial and insurance sectors, currently serving as Executive Vice President of Finance and Business Development for the conservation association Ocean Wise.
+Jennie Moushos - Ms. Moushos has spent the last 25 years of her career in the financial and insurance sectors, currently serving as Chief Operating Officer for the conservation association Ocean Wise.
 Jennie held the Senior Vice President role at Western Division for Intact Insurance Company from 2011 to 2018.
 Prior to 2011 she held roles at AXA Pacific Insurance Company including Executive Vice President, and at the Office of the Superintendent of Financials Institutions, Canada as Senior Examiner.
-Ms. Moushos is a Director at Optimum General Insurance, Insurance Corporation of British Columbia, Bridges to Community Canada and past director of SOS Children's Villages Canada.
+Ms. Moushos is a Director at Optimum General Insurance, Insurance Corporation of British Columbia, Bridges to

+Community Canada and past director of SOS Children's Villages Canada.
 Ms. Moushos is a Fellow of the Chartered Professional Accountants.